-Question: The most important goal of education is to teach people how to educate themselves.
+70. Do you agree or disagree with the following statement?
+The most important goal of education is to teach people how to educate themselves.
+(130614NA)

 There is no issue more important than education.
 Each parent or teacher wants to produce the smartest student.
 But what is the standard of a good education?
-By answering this question we http://xiaozuguohe.taobao.com/ should first of all look at the ultimate purpose of education.
+By answering this question we should first of all look at the ultimate purpose of education.
 Most people would agree that the passing of knowledge is the main goal of education.
 Indeed this is important but what's more important is the ability to get this knowledge on one's own, even without teachers, i.e. to educate oneself.